 JUNIOR & SENIOR YEARS

 Your junior and senior years will be focused on self-driven making through studio electives and building a personal art practice supported by access to your individual 24-hour studio.
+Elective Professional Development courses prepare you for a career as a studio artist or within a creative field such as emerging technology, gaming, animation or media design.
 During your senior year, you will take a year-long course that helps you integrate everything you have learned at CMU to create a final project for professional exhibition at the Miller Institute for Contemporary Art.